nikitavoloboev/data/programming-languages/haskell/haskell-libraries/haskell-libraries.md

 - [eio](https://github.com/kowainik/eio) - IO with Exceptions tracked on the type-level.

+## Graphics

+- [Threepenny-GUI](https://github.com/HeinrichApfelmus/threepenny-gui) - GUI framework that uses the web browser as a display.

 ## Other

 - [generic-lens](https://github.com/kcsongor/generic-lens) - Generically derive traversals, lenses, and prisms.